 The very low information content for TANSO-FTS retrievals (Figs. 3 and 4) shows that these do not contain vertically resolved information.
 Information content for partial columns calculated near peak sensitivity is less than the information content for complete profiles (Fig. 15).
-However, even when DOFS are between 0.1-0.4, there is

-25 complete profiles (Fig. 15).
 However, even when DOFS are between 0.1-0.4, there is at least some information in the retrieval due to the measurement.
-This can be independently confirmed by considering the partial column differences between TANSO-

-FTS and PEARL-FTS.
-The linear regression for TANSO-FTS-PEARL-FTS, shown in Fig. 17, has an estimated slope of -0.497 ± 0.17 , i.e. significantly negative.
+This can be independently confirmed by considering the partial column differences between TANSO-FTS and PEARL-FTS.
+The linear regression for TANSO-FTS-PEARL-FTS, shown in Fig. 17, has an estimated slope of $-0.497 \pm 0.17$ , i.e. significantly negative.
 This confirms that TANSO-FTS and PEARL-FTS retrievals are both sensitive to what is reported as methane.
 Due to the low TANSO-FTS information content, smoothed PEARL-FTS is necessarily very close to TANSO-FTS.
-Indeed, as shown by Table 2, the bias of methane partial columns from TANSO-FTS compared to PEARL-FTS is essentially 0 $(1.10\pm9.60\times10^{19} \text{ molecules cm}^{-2})$, but this says more about the smoothing than about the reliability of TANSO-FTS.
+Indeed, as shown by Table 2, the bias of methane partial columns from TANSO-FTS compared to PEARL-FTS is essentially $0(1.10\pm9.60\times$ $10^{19}$ molecules cm-2), but this says more about the smoothing than about the reliability of TANSO-FTS.

-The very low information content we find for TANSO-FTS is consistent with Herbin et al. (2013), who consider using the different TANSO-FTS bands to retrieve CO2 and methane from one or more bands simultaneously, over either ocean or a desert surface.
-They find that above a desert surface, methane retrievals using only the TIR band (that we use here) have 0.84 DOFS, with information content over sea water much lower (they report 0.51 degree of freedom when combining TIR with shortwave bands, but do not report results for TIR-only retrievals over sea water).
+The very low information content we find for TANSO-FTS is consistent with Herbin et al. (2013), who consider using the different TANSO-FTS bands to retrieve $CO_2$ and methane from one or more bands simultaneously, over either ocean or a desert surface.
+They find that above a desert surface, methane retrievals using only the TIR band (that we use here) have 0.84 DOFS, with information content over sea water much lower (they report 0.51 DOFS when combining TIR with shortwave bands, but do not report results for TIR-only retrievals over sea water).
 Considering that in our study we focus on the more difficult case of mixed surfaces in the high Arctic, it is consistent that the DOFS for our retrievals are more often than not below 0.5.

 Errors in methane retrievals - whether accounted for or not - originate from different sources, but are dominated by spectroscopy.
-For example, for the PEARL-FTS

-- methane profiles, the average error due to spectroscopy overall is 7.88%, including an error due to line intensities of 7.52%.
+For example, for the PEARL-FTS methane profiles, the average error due to spectroscopy overall is 7.88%, including an error due to line intensities of 7.52%.
 For comparison, the next largest contributing error is due to the solar zenith angle, and is 0.55%.
 Moreover, the Voigt line shape as used by many retrievals does not take into account line mixing effects (for methane), even though those are relevant (Mondelain et al., 2007).
-More generally, spectroscopic - transitions for the methane molecule are difficult to accurately measure in a laboratory or calculate from physics-based models (Brown et al., 2013).
+More generally, spectroscopic transitions for the methane molecule are difficult to accurately measure in a laboratory or calculate from physics-based models (Brown et al., 2013).
 Therefore, spectroscopic differences alone may account for a large part of both random and systematic differences between different retrievals.

 Other error sources are likely not significant.
-Clear sky bias should not be an issue for methane retrievals, and even if it were, it affects all three datasets equally, so it cannot have an effect on a cross-validation.
+Clear sky bias should not be an issue for methane retrievals, and even if it were, it affects all three data sets equally, so it cannot have an effect on a cross-validation.
 The same applies for the observation that collocations only occur at particular times and locations.
-Different estimates in temper-5 ature and pressure do affect the retrieval, but we have already quantified those, and those are not enough to explain the difference.
+Different estimates in temperature and pressure do affect the retrieval, but we have already quantified those, and those are not enough to explain the difference.